 Learning goals include:

-Barbara successfully taught Interdisciplinary Studio Art and Italian Culture at the Rome Center for the past four summers, a program that she developed for UW Bothell students.
+Barbara successfully taught Interdisciplinary Studio Art and Italian Culture at the Rome Center for the past five summers, a program that she developed for UW Bothell students.
 She planned and organized site visits and taught studio art in several media.
-She organized and navigated the site tours in Rome for the Carpe Diem class and taught the Interdisciplinary Studio Art class.
+She organized and navigated the site tours in Rome for the Carpe Diem class and taught the Studio Art class.
 She knows Rome both culturally and geographically and has the experience to organize student site visits and transportation in and around Rome as well as outside the city.
-She also has extensive studio art teaching experience, including her previous teaching at the UW Rome Center.
+She has extensive studio art teaching experience, including her previous teaching at the UW Rome Center.
 She also has extensive experience as a college level teacher in a variety of institutions and urban environments, including Pratt Institute in New York, California State University Long Beach, UCLA, Cornish College of the Arts, UW Bothell, and the UW School of Art.
 She has taught international students within these domestic program contexts.
 She is also an accomplished and distinguished studio artist with experience working in large urban environments.
 In addition to her studio art expertise, she has studied art history, including art of the Italian Renaissance and modern and contemporary art.
-She is continually expanding her Italian language skills.
-She is well prepared to work with students at the Rome Center after her successful efforts there for the past four summers.
+She is well prepared to work with students at the Rome Center after her successful efforts there for the past four summers. firstname.lastname@example.org

 A native of Austria, Marina Kavalirek graduated in Architecture from Die Technische Universität, Vienna in 1998.
 She moved to Rome in 1997 where she began her architectural career.
-She worked for Massimillano Fuksas on the Vienna Twin Towers and with King & Roselli on the ES-Hotel in Rome.
+She worked for Massimillano Fuksas on t he Vienna Twin Towers and with King & Roselli on the ES-Hotel in Rome.
 She is one of the three founding members of “Arcult”, a partnership of architects in Rome guiding visiting architects and scholars at modern and contemporary sites through tours and lectures.
 From 2007-2010 she taught for Penn State University’s Rome Program.
 Since 2009, she has been the director of the Rome architecture study program at Catholic University of America, where, among other classes, she taught Foreign Studies and Urban Design Studio and Theory.
 She has also taught for the Rome Programs for Pratt University, Cornell University, and Clemson University.
 She has written guide books and delivered lectures to professionals and students studying in Rome, including doing student site visits and guest lectures at the University of Washington Rome Center.
 She is fluent in both English and Italian.
+No UW email

 Estimated Program Fee: $5,650